gridlang/grid/docs/src/loop.md

 }
 ```

 This will evaluate the expression before each iteration of the loop body.
 The `continue` and `break` keywords are used to immediately restart the loop or exit the loop, respectively.
+Additionally, the `break` keyword can take a value to return from the loop which can be assigned as the result of the loop expression.

 For example, a simple case with no capture: